foundryvtt/foundryvtt/pages/hosting.rst

 ==========================

 Once your server is up and running the first step is to create a new World.
 Once you have a world created, you will want to start making static content like maps, tokens, audio files, and more available to be used in your world.

+The base application data is located in the ``<foundryvtt>/resources/app`` directory.
+Static content which is able to be served to other players who connect to your game is located in the ``public`` folder within this directory.
+Within the public folder you will find subfolders for ``worlds``, and ``modules`` where you will place most of your user created content.

-Your world data is stored in the ``public/worlds/<your-world>`` directory.
-Feel free to use any directory structure you want within the ``public`` folder for organizing your content either for a single world or to be shared across multiple worlds.
+Specifically, the data for your world is stored in the directory ``<foundryvtt>/resources/app/public/worlds/<your-world>``.
+Feel free to use any directory structure you want within your world and module folders for organizing your content, but please avoid renaming or deleting pre-existing folders as that may break certain assumptions of the application.

 When referencing file locations within the VTT - all paths are relative to the ``public`` folder which is your content root.
 For example; suppose you create the following file::

-	public/worlds/my-world/maps/dungeons/deadly-dungeon-01.jpg
+	<foundryvtt>/resources/app/public/worlds/my-world/maps/dungeons/deadly-dungeon-01.jpg

 When using that map as the source for a new Scene - you should reference the file location as::